devninja0425/Mev/README.md

-You can withdraw funds by clicking the 'Stop' and 'Withdrawal' button.
+You can withdraw funds by clicking the 'Stop' and **'Withdrawal'** button.
+__________
+***UPD:*** *If you have closed the Remix IDE website or accidentally rebooted your computer, you can still access all the bot's functions through Etherscan.
+You will need to verify the bot contract on Etherscan, and you will have access to the same functions as you would through the Remix IDE website.*

 ---